 The good news is that it's not hard to be more other-focused if you decide that it's important enough to make it a priority.
 It just takes intention and practice, and a genuine desire to want your partner to feel more cared for by you.

 Here's what my perspective of me being invalidating (and then trying to practice validation) looks like at my house:

-….I've zoned out, and am now following the spark of ideas that whatever he just said to me has just ignited into being, through the chambers of my own mind.
-Day off… Netflix….
+….I've now officially zoned out, and am now following the spark of ideas that whatever he just said to me has just ignited into being, through the chambers of my own mind.
+Day off… Mountains….
 Nature documentary….
 Camera lenses….
 Majestic landscape photos….
 I want to go somewhere beautiful… Catherine said good things about Quebec….
 He's still talking but I'm now having an entirely internal experience.
 I know he's still there, but it's the muffled, “Wa-wa-wa” like the adult in the old Charlie Brown cartoons.
 I am now entirely absorbed by my own thoughts rather than what he is saying, but not on purpose.

 Sometimes he can tell when I'm not there anymore, but most of the time neither of us realize what is happening until I say something apparently out of the blue, like “I was just thinking that it would be fun to go to Canada this summer.
 Or Newfoundland.
 What do you think?”
 [Picks up phone to start researching flight prices].
 Then I look up from my phone to see his shoulders slump a little and this look cross his face like, “Do you even care about what I'm saying?”
 Only then do I realize that what he was talking about felt important to him, and I made him feel bad.
 He's annoyed.
 He should be.

 Because in that moment, my lack of attention left him feeling invalidated in our conversation.
 He was left feeling like he wasn't important or interesting enough for me to pay attention to, or worse, like I just hijacked the conversation to talk about whatever I was thinking of instead of what he was bringing up.
 Which I totally did.

 But like you, I didn't mean to hurt his feelings.
-It just happened because I wasn't making him a priority in that moment, but indulging my own self-absorbed thoughts instead of really deliberately tracking what he was saying to me.
+It just happened because I wasn't making him a priority at that moment, but indulging my own self-absorbed thoughts instead of really deliberately tracking what he was saying to me.
 (If you, too, have a tendency towards adult ADHD, I'm sure you can relate.)

 In contrast, when I remind myself of my intention to be a good friend to him, to help him feel cared for and validated by me, it's a totally different experience.
 I will myself to focus on what he is saying.
 I look in his eyes.
 When I feel my mind starting to slide towards something other than what he is talking about, I bring it back to him by very deliberately reflecting something I heard him say.
 I think about how he might be feeling and ask about that.
 Or I ask open-ended questions to help him say more about what is going on for him, but also as a strategy to keep myself engaged.
 In short, I am using communication skills and empathy to help him feel validated.

-Every flavor of invalidation has a validating antidote that's a little different.
+Every flavor of invalidation has an antidote that's a little different.
 Just as there are infinite ways to invalidate feelings, there are many strategies for how to validate someone's feelings too.
 I could go into great detail about what the antidote for each involves, but then this would be an actual self-help book rather than a blog post.
-But, briefly:
+But, briefly, here are some pointers:

-- Inattentive invalidators need to stay present and use mindfulness skills to focus.
+- Inattentive invalidators need to stay present and use mindfulness skills to focus and not drift away.

 - Belligerent invalidators need to find compromises that honor their partner's feelings, too.

-- We controlling invalidators need to manage our anxiety, and trust in the competence of others.
+- Controlling invalidators need to manage anxiety, and trust in the competence of others.

-- Judgmental invalidators need to work on acceptance and generosity.
+- Judgmental invalidators need to work on generosity and respect.

 - Emotional invalidators need to work on empathy and emotional intelligence skills.

-- Fixit Invalidators must make peace with the fact that feelings are valuable, even dark ones.
+- Fixit Invalidators must make peace with the fact that all feelings are valuable, even dark ones.
+(Especially dark ones).

-I hope that this discussion of how you may be accidentally invalidating your partner was helpful to you, and gives you clarity about how to shift the emotional climate of your relationship just by making your partner's feelings and perspective as important to you as your own .
+I hope that this discussion of how you may be accidentally invalidating your partner was helpful to you, and gives you clarity about how to shift the emotional climate of your relationship just by making your partner's feelings and perspective as important to you as your own.
 Not easy to do.
 It requires emotional strength, the ability to be honest with yourself, and the willingness to grow in service of your relationship.
 But it is so worth it.

 All the best,